Physics4Kids.comThermodynamics & Heat

 A Closer Look at the First Law

 The fourth type of system is isothermal.
 One last iso prefix, and the suffix is now thermal.
 We're talking about systems that change in every way but their temperature.
 You would say that these systems are in thermal equilibrium.
 You would see that the pressure and volume change.
-As energy is put in the system, pressure or volume increase (or both), but there is no increase in temperature.
+As energy is put in the system, the pressure or volume will increase (or both), but there will be no increase in temperature.

 - Overview